Agent-ZH/ROAH-v0.1a/README.md

 # ROAH for X-Plane 11
 Install
-Just git clone repo to the Custom Scenery folder in X-Plane dir
+Just git clone repo to the Custom Scenery folder in X-Plane dir You need Mister X Library and SAM for this scenery.

 Discord Server
 https://discord.gg/XVwjxBH